kajal-codes/PRODIGY_CS_1/README.md

-Cybersecurity Tool: Network Packet Sniffer
+Cybersecurity Tool: Network Packet Sniffer\n
 Overview
 This repository contains a network packet sniffer that captures and analyzes network traffic.
 It provides visibility into source/destination IPs, protocols, and payload data.